iancarscadden/sidekick/src/renderer/UI_DOCS.md

 3. `App` renders the `Overlay` component with appropriate content
 4. Mouse events are captured to handle clickthrough behavior
 5. When screenshot is triggered, OCR processing begins
+6. The "Thinking" indicator with animated dots appears on the left side
-6. As streaming responses are received, they are parsed and formatted
+7. As streaming responses are received, they are parsed and formatted
-7. The TextArea processes text in real-time, detecting and highlighting code blocks
+8. The TextArea processes text in real-time, detecting and highlighting code blocks
-8. Syntax highlighting is applied using the Dracula theme
+9. Syntax highlighting is applied using the Dracula theme
-9. The window smoothly animates to fit content with a natural easing effect
+10. The window smoothly animates to fit content with a natural easing effect

 ## Debugging